 In 2009, Barcelona revolutionised world football under Pep Guardiola.
 They won the treble and changed the game with dazzling play.
 In 2010, they were just as good but failed to win the Champions League again because of an incredible Inter Milan led by José Mourinho, who went on to win his own treble that season.
 This got him the Real Madrid job with a clear brief: knock Barcelona off their perch.

 Then Barcelona showed up and beat the life out of Real Madrid.
-Mourinho watched on helpless as the most expensive football team planet Earth had ever seen got torn to pieces by a side largely composed of graduates from Barcelona’s famed La Masia youth academy.
+Mourinho watched on helplessly as the most expensive football team planet Earth had ever seen got torn to pieces by a side largely composed of graduates from Barcelona’s famed La Masia youth academy.
 The ball flew around the pitch at lightning speed, the players changed positions in possession, pressed like hell out of it, and basically reduced Los Blancos to potshots from distance.

 The final score was 5-0.
 A manita, as they say in Spain.
-A devastating defeat to reaffirm Barcelona’s place as the greatest team in the world (and one of the best ever in history) and hand José Mourinho the worst managerial Clásico debut ever.
+A devastating defeat to reaffirm Barcelona’s place as the greatest team in the world (and one of the best in history) and hand José Mourinho the worst managerial Clásico debut ever.